mlflow/mlflow/docs/source/pipelines.rst

 Pipeline Templates
 ------------------

-MLflow Pipelines provides extensible templates that deliver pre-defined solutions for common ML problems and MLOps tasks.
+MLflow Pipelines provides extensible templates that deliver predefined solutions for common ML problems and MLOps tasks.
 Each template is a fully-functional pipeline that can be easily modified to fit your use cases.
 MLflow Pipelines currently offers the following extensible templates for developing end-to-end machine learning applications: